 Another bowl had three black skirt tetras.
 Once again, all three survived the cold, without obvious ill effects, but they were not active at all.
 They seemed a little more active in midsummer.
 The water was much warmer.
 Still even in summer they remained still much of the time.
 The bowl maybe too small for them.
-They are now in the five gallon with the barbs, cave tetras.
+They are now in the 100 gallon tank with the barbs, cave tetras.
 Before that they shared a five gallon with those other fish and two American flag fish.
 They hide most of the time.

 A more extensive description of my experience.